-How to get more XP and level up faster in Pokémon Go
+Pokémon Go: How to get the most XP and level up the fastest

 To level up, you need XP.
 To get XP, all you have to do is play the game.
 To get max XP and level up as fast as possible, though, you gotta play smart.
 Here's how!

+The Mophie Snap is a brilliant accessory for Pokémon Go players as it keeps your iPhone battery topped up throughout the day.
+For under $50 you won't find a better portable charging option

-What is XP in Pokémon Go and why do you want it?
+What is XP in Pokémon Go, and why do you want it?

-XP stands for Experience Points and it's what you need to collect in order to increase your level.
-As your level goes up, you get access to Gyms, to Max Revives, to Pinap and Nanab Berries, to Great and Ultra Balls, to Evolution Items, and more.
+XP stands for Experience Points, and it's what you need to collect to increase your level while playing on your iPhone or Android phone.
+As your level goes up, you get access to Gyms, to Max Revives, to Pinap and Nanab Berries, to Great and Ultra Balls, to Evolution Items, Friendship, Trading, Special Research, and more.

-It also lets you hatch and catch higher level Pokémon from eggs and in the wild, and power up your Pokémon's CP and HP, so they can sit higher in Gyms and survive longer in battles.
+It also lets you hatch and catch higher-level Pokémon from eggs and in the wild, and power up your Pokémon's CP and HP, so they survive longer and do more damage in battles.

 How much XP do you need for each level in Pokémon Go?

-As you increase in level it takes more and more XP to keep increasing in level.
+As you increase in level, it takes more and more XP to keep increasing in level.

 |Level